 - COUNTER Book Report 5 will provide data on searches but with title information as well.

-NOTE: HEB tracks usage through IP access.
-Consequently HEB does not track institutional access through ATHENS or SHIBBOLETH.
+NOTE: HEB tracks usage through IP access only.
+Consequently HEB does not track off-site institutional access through ATHENS or SHIBBOLETH.
 Athens and Shibboleth users need to combine the results of HEB stats with those stats for an accurate picture of usage.
+(Also see Shibboleth below.)

 NOTE: HEB also does not track off-campus password access for secondary schools that do not use a proxy server.
 Consequently, depending on how HEB is accessed at those schools, stats for HEB may seem unexpectedly low.